percona/percona-xtradb-cluster/doc/source/wsrep-system-index.rst

 * ``RSU``: When the *Rolling Schema Upgrade* method is selected, DDL statements won't be replicated across the cluster.
-  Instead it's up to the user to run them on each node separately.
+  Instead, it's up to the user to run them on each node separately.

   The node applying the changes will desynchronize from the cluster briefly, while normal work happens on all the other nodes.